junior-jl/learning-python/fundamentals/notes.md

 To return something from a function, we must use the return keyword.
 Keep in mind that once the **return** statement is executed, the compiler ends the function.
 Any remaining lines of code after the return statement will not be executed.

-Refactoring the **minimum()** method to reutnr the smaller value instead of printing it, we'll have the following:
+Refactoring the **minimum()** method to return the smaller value instead of printing it, we'll have the following:

 ```python
 def minimum(first, second):